joyutils/dwg-production/README.md

 For more options configuring the [QueryNode](QUERYNODE.md)

-A basic open telemetry collector and dashboard is also up and running.
+A basic open telemetry collector and Jaeger dashboard is also up and running.
 Access the [Jaeger](https://www.jaegertracing.io/) telemetry dashboard at http://localhost:16686

-Currently only the caddy service is configued to send trace logs to the local collector.
+By default only the caddy service is configued to send trace logs to the local collector.

 ### Distributor Node
 If you want to run a Distributor node check the following [instructions](DISTRIBUTOR.md)